Diceless Resolution

 Thief

-A Thief has Advantage on any tests involving picking locks, finesse, or acts requiring great dexterity.
-Once per day the Thief can ask the GM the DS of a test before it happens.
+A Thief has Advantage on any Tests involving picking locks, finesse, or acts requiring great dexterity.
+Once per day the Thief can ask the GM the DS of a Test before it happens.

 Fighter

-A Fighter has Advantage on any tests of physical prowess, and applies Advantage to all combat Tests.
+A Fighter has Advantage on any Tests of physical prowess, and applies Advantage to all combat Tests.